MarieMattson/Master_Thesis/README.md

 This command was used to create this alias:
 > alias up="uv run python"

+To add a library, instead of pip install, we use
+> uv add library

 ### Git commands
 Checks status.
 > git status